SEL3401 : Theatre Script Portfolio

 Each student must consult the module leader with an initial proposal, submitting an opening plan or sketch for comment and discussion.

-The specific length of each supervision will vary from student to student depending on their needs, but the total length of supervision hours is listed above with the expectation that the number of supervisions will be approximately seven.
+The specific length of each supervision will vary from student to student depending on their needs, but the total length of supervision hours is listed above with the expectation that the number of supervisions will be approximately six.

 The field work to watch plays and student led discussion groups that follow play an important role in encouraging the students to see their work in the broader landscape of theatre and existing plays.
-The presentations of the 3 plays read do the same.
-This activity is also important because it requires students to work cooperatively with others.
-Theatre is a cooperative business and playwrights are expected to work with a broad range of other artists in the process of creating productions so this is vital for the students, especially those who plan to pursue a career in theatre.

 The development workshop aims will vary depending on the needs of each student, where possible students may hear their work with professional/industry support.